A backward ergodic theorem along trees and its consequences for free group actions: Preliminaries

-\begin{prop} For any countable-to-one null-preserving Borel transformation $T$ on a standard probability space $(X,\mu)$, there is a conull set $X' \subseteq X$ such that $T(X') = X'$ and $E \rest{X'}$ is null-preserving. \end{prop} \begin{proof} Let $X_0 \subseteq X$ be a conull set given by \cref{null-preserving_on_conull}, i.e. $E_T \rest{X_0}$ is null-preserving.
+\begin{prop} For any countable-to-one null-preserving Borel transformation $T$ on a standard probability space $(X,\mu)$, there is a conull set $X' \subseteq X$ such that $T(X') = X'$ and $E \rest{X'}$ is null-preserving. \end{prop} \begin{proof} Let $X_0 \subseteq X$ be a conull set given by \cref{null-preserving_on_conull}, i.e.\ $E_T \rest{X_0}$ is null-preserving.
 Furthermore, because $T$ is null-preserving, the set $X_1 \defeq \bigcap_{n \in \N} T^{-n}(X_0)$ is still conull, but we now have $T(X_1) \subseteq X_1$.
 Lastly, again because $T$ is null-preserving, the $T$-image of a conull set is conull, so $Z \defeq X_1 \setminus T(X_1)$ is null.
 Hence, $[Z]_{E_T}$ is also null (because $E_T \rest{X_1}$ is null-preserving), and therefore $X' \defeq X_1 \setminus [Z]_{E_T}$ is still conull, but now we finally have $T(X') = X'$. \end{proof}

-\begin{assumption} Since all statements in the current paper are modulo null sets, without loss of generality (by \cref{WLOG}), we assume that all countable-to-one null-preserving Borel transformations $T : X \to X$ are surjective and the induced equivalence relations $E_T$ are null-preserving.
-Thus, we let $\rho$ be the corresponding Radon--Nikodym cocycle. \end{assumption}
+\begin{assumption} Since all statements in the current paper are modulo null sets, without loss of generality (by \cref{WLOG}), we assume that all countable-to-one null-preserving Borel transformations $T$ on $(X,\mu)$ are surjective and the induced equivalence relations $E_T$ are null-preserving.
+Thus, we let $\coc$ be the Radon--Nikodym cocycle of $E_T$ with respect to $\mu$. \end{assumption}